SET A FIRM FOUNDATION SO YOU CAN BUILD ON IT!

 Why Your Small Church Needs To Do Better

 Most Americans worship in small churches, which means their kids are there as well.
 That’s why we need to do better.
 It’s where the kids are!

 Kids in small churches are often bored.
 Sometimes ignored.
 Even small churches that try their best are met with unique challenges.

 Youth and Children’s Leaders at Small Churches have frustrations that aren’t shared by Large Churches.

-- It’s so hard to plan a lesson if I might not have more than 1 kid.
+- It’s hard to plan a lesson if you might not have more than 1 kid.

-- If one family is out of town, that’s half our youth group.
+- If one family is out of town, that’s half your youth group.

-- How can I do Sunday School with two 6-yr olds and one 5th grader?
+- How can you do Sunday School with two 6-yr olds and one 5th grader?

 Or how about this?

-- I’m tired of reading resources that say how to grow my youth group when the ones we have don’t even want to come.
+- You are tired of reading resources that say how to grow your youth group when the ones you have don’t even want to come.

-- We don’t have money for a youth director.
+- You church has no money for a youth director.

 - The kid’s ministry isn’t growing.
-I wish I knew what to do.
+You wish you knew what to do.

 The truth is most youth and children’s leaders in small churches have big hearts, but very little training.

 Most don’t serve more than a year and often feel they have failed.